dpozimski/DataCollector.NET/README.md

   * Device

-    For developmnent I've been using Raspberry Pi 2 board and prototype board with devices connected to I2C1.<br/>
+    For development I've been using Raspberry Pi 2 board and prototype board with devices connected to I2C1.<br/>
     *I2C is a transfer protocol where each of connected device has an unique address from range 0 to 127.*<br/>
     Each of device is called module (from code class name convention) and they are managed by *BusDevicesController*.<br/>
     <br/>